gipplab/cl-osa/README.md

     }

 ## Detailed Analysis Evaluation
-CL-OSA-TNG offers a component which can compare documents on character level and find supposed plagiarism within the PAN-PC-11 dataset.
+CL-OSA offers a component to compare documents at the character level and find possible plagiarism within the PAN-PC-11 dataset.

-As pre-requisite it is required to download the PAN-PC-11 corpus and place it in the path defined in PAN11CharacterLevelEval.java.
-Also to
+Downloading the PAN-PC-11 corpus and placing it in the path defined in PAN11CharacterLevelEval.java is a prerequisite:

     public static String pathPrefix = "/data/pan-plagiarism-corpus-2011/external-detection-corpus";
     public static String preprocessedCachingDir = "/data/CLOSA_data/preprocessed";

-For running the PAN-PC-11 detailed evaluation there are a  runDetailedEval.sh two bash scripts.
+The bash script runDetailedEval.sh allows running the PAN-PC-11 detailed evaluation.
 A single run of the evaluation can be started like this:

     cd cl-osa-tng
     # Modify the settings of the PAN-PC-11 detailed evaluation